cert-manager/website/content/en/docs/tutorials/venafi/venafi.md

 provisioned.

-Once the *EXTERNAL-IP* is available, you should run the following command to verify that traffic is being correctly routed to ingress-nginx:
+Once the *EXTERNAL-IP* is available, you should run the following command to verify that traffic is being correctly routed to `ingress-nginx`:

 ```
 $ curl http://a8c2870a5a8a311e9a9a10a2e7af57d7-6c2ec8ede48726ab.elb.eu-west-1.amazonaws.com/